ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar_geomet_en.md

 ## Support

 The MSC GeoMet services are operational 24/7.
-User support is provided on a best effort basis during normal business hours.
+User support is provided on a best-effort basis during normal business hours.
 If you have any questions about these services, please [contact us](https://weather.gc.ca/mainmenu/contact_us_e.html).

 ## Announcement mailing list